DETAILED ACTION

 In regards to the non-coating area that is adjacent to the extension area such that the electrode plate forms a functional coating area -> an extension area -> a non-coating area.
 Tanaka discloses that one may form an electrode in which an external output terminal/lead part may be formed in a one-piece construction of the electrode [0122, Tanaka].
 Tanaka notes that this may be accomplished by having an edge part of the surface of the collector which is exposed (“non-coating area”) [0122, Tanaka].
 Such that only the center of the current collector is coated with a coating solution allowing for an exposed edge portion (“non-coating area”) that may function as a lead [0122, Tanaka].

-Regarding claim 20, Applicant claims an electrode plate is a negative electrode plate that satisfies T1 x CW=A x W x T2/T1; or the electrode plate is a positive electrode plate that satisfies T1 x CW=B x W x T2/T1; wherein T1 is the thickness of the functional area, measured in µm; T2 is the minimum thickness of the extension area, measured in µm; W is a width of the extension area in a direction from the functional area to the non-coating area, measured in mm; CW is a surface density of the functional area, measured in mg/1540.25 mm2; A is a numerical value greater than or equal to 10 and less than or equal to 35; and B is a numerical value greater than or equal to 20 and less than or equal to 60.
+Tanaka is explicitly silent to an electrode plate being a negative electrode plate that satisfies T1 x CW=A x W x T2/T1; or the electrode plate is a positive electrode plate that satisfies T1 x CW=B x W x T2/T1; wherein T1 is the thickness of the functional area, measured in µm; T2 is the minimum thickness of the extension area, measured in µm; W is a width of the extension area in a direction from the functional area to the non-coating area, measured in mm; CW is a surface density of the functional area, measured in mg/1540.25 mm2; A is a numerical value greater than or equal to 10 and less than or equal to 35; and B is a numerical value greater than or equal to 20 and less than or equal to 60.

 However, Zhang discloses an electrically conductive carbon nanotube sheet capable of being stretched to be meters long and self-supporting during drawing (without breaking).
-The areal density of 2.7 µg/cm2, 2.7*10-5 mg/cm2 [0725-0726, Zhang].
+The areal density of 2.7 µg/cm2, 2.7*10-5 mg/mm2 [0725-0726, Zhang].
 When converted into the units presented by the applicant, the carbon nanotube sheet has an areal density of 0.04 mg/1540.25 mm2.

 The work of Tanaka and Zhang are analogous as both present work that may be beneficial for the construction of electrodes used for energy storage applications [0008-0018, Tanaka and 0060, Zhang].
 Tanaka teaches that electrically-conductive material, such as electrically-conductive carbon, may be used in electrode manufacturing [0070-0072, Tanaka].
-Zhang teaches that electrically-conductive carbon-tubes, a genus of electrically-conductive carbon, may be used in the manufacturing of electrodes [0725-0726, Zhang]
+Zhang teaches that electrically-conductive carbon-tubes, a genus of electrically-conductive carbon, may be used in the manufacturing of electrodes [0725-0726, Zhang].

 The examiner notes that Tanaka as presently modified teaches an overlapping ranges of the claimed equation.
 For clarity and simplicity the examiner will be considering examples where constants A and B overlap, specifically between points 20 and 35; for T2/T1 = 0.6 and 0.7 (end points of claim 1); and T1 = 130 (used by Tanaka).